FAQ

 What happens if a scholar is not successful in this type of program?

-According to Ed Code, we are obligated to set standards for success and academic growth which scholars need to meet in order to continue with us.
+According to CA Education Code that governs all public schools, we are obligated to set standards for success and academic growth which scholars need to meet in order to continue with us.
 Our dedicated teachers will work with scholars and LCs to give the guidance, encouragement, and support needed so scholars may continue successfully with our program; however, if a scholar is not benefiting in this unique educational model with all the provided support and guidance, they may need to be referred back to their school of residence.

 Online Program